chauvinSimon/my_route_planning_recipe/README.md

   - `komoot` offers some features for **[`mid-Tour route adjustments`](https://www.komoot.com/garmin)**, but the alternative plan is not prepared in advance.
   - Idea: one possible solution is to incorporate **all the alternatives into a single route**, this may affect the route summary (`elevation`, `distance`) though.

-- :spaghetti: #7 Miscellaneous.
-  - :mountain_bicyclist: **Mountain-bike filter** for `strava-global-heatmap`.
+- :mountain_bicyclist: #7 **Mountain-bike filter** for `strava-global-heatmap`.
   - [2024.05] Now available :partying_face:.
 Together with other filters such as `Gravel Ride` and `E-Mountain Bike Ride`.
   - For some regions, these filters provide an empty heatmap despite a high volume of traffic: most `strava` users probably do not specify the activity type and the default setting (`Ride`) is applied.
   - It would be nice to be able to **apply multiple filters**.
 For instance `Gravel Ride` AND `Mountain Bike Ride`.

+- :snowflake: #8 Check for **snow on a trail**.
+  - While some ski mountaineering enthusiasts **actively seek out snow-covered trails**, mountain bikers and trail runners generally **prefer to avoid it**.
+  - Methods include:
+    - Talk to others and consult recent reports and **pictures from fellow hikers** on platforms like Strava.
+    - Use near-real-time **satellite and webcams images** to view current trail conditions and identify snow coverage.
+    - Evaluate key trail factors such as **elevation, orientation (north/south), and sun exposure** to predict potential snow accumulation.
+    - Analyse recent activity data for **unusual slowdowns** or detours, which may indicate challenging snowy sections.
+  - This [2021 article by skimag.com](https://www.skimag.com/gear/how-to-check-for-snow-on-the-trail/) lists some good tips, while advertising for the US [Gaia GPS](https://www.gaiagps.com/) tool.

+- :spaghetti: #9 Miscellaneous.
+  - :bar_chart: `komoot` already [indicates the level of a path](#bar_chart-trail-level--difficulty), when zooming in on it.
+    - It would be nice to have an **overview of the technical difficulty** for the whole route, e.g. _"how many percent of T0, T1, T2, ...?"_, as it is already done for the `way type` and `surface type`.
   - :last_quarter_moon: A map showing **shaded areas** based on a date and time.
   - :parking: A reliable map of **car parks** (near your tour starting point).
   - :pig: One way of answering the question: _"Is this_ **_trail usually muddy_**_?"_